-- 4.5.3 Subject to clauses 3.6.2 to 3.6.5, CSPs may agree via a Bilateral Agreement to use other numeric validation criteria as an alternative to clause 4.5.2(c), however, any Bilateral Agreement must be consistent with the Code. - 4.5.4 Where the alternative in clause 4.5.3 is used: - (a) the GCSP must obtain a completed CA from the Customer where other numeric validation criteria are included in place of the account number, reference detail or date of birth as specified in clause 5.1 of the Customer Authorisation Industry Guideline (G651); - (b) the GCSP may forward other numeric validation criteria instead of an account number, reference detail or date of birth as described in clause 4.5.2(c) of the Code to the LCSP;
+- 4.5.3 Subject to clauses 3.6.2 to 3.6.5, CSPs may agree on a bilateral basis to use other numeric validation criteria as an alternative to clause 4.5.2(c), however, any bilateral agreement must be consistent with the Code. - 4.5.4 Where the alternative in clause 4.5.3 is used: - (a) the GCSP must obtain a completed CA from the Customer where other numeric validation criteria are included in place of the account number, reference detail or date of birth as specified in clause 5.1 of the Customer Authorisation Industry Guideline (G651); - (b) the GCSP may forward other numeric validation criteria instead of an account number, reference detail or date of birth as described in clause 4.5.2(c) of the Code to the LCSP; - (c) the LCSP must not hinder, delay or prevent the Port by not providing the required validation criteria upon Customer request; and - (d) the LCSP must perform the same validations as described in clause 4.8.1 of the Code, however there must be an additional step to those required under clause 4.8.1(f) such that:

-- (c) the LCSP must not hinder, delay or prevent the Port by not providing the required validation criteria upon Customer request; and - (d) the LCSP must perform the same validations as described in clause 4.8.1 of the Code, however there must be an additional step to those required under clause 4.8.1(e) such that: - (i) if the PN includes other numeric validation criteria which identically match that information held in the LCSP's system for that MSN; - (ii) all other validations under clauses 4.8.1 (a) to Error!
-Reference source not found. are confirmed; and - (iii) then the LCSP must provide a successful validation in accordance with clause 4.8.2 of the Code.
+- (i) if the PN includes other numeric validation criteria which identically match that information held in the LCSP's system for that MSN; and - (ii) all other validations under clauses 4.8.1(a) to (e) are confirmed; - (iii) then the LCSP must provide a successful validation in accordance with clause 4.8.2 of the Code.